ellisluke/WordFind/readme.md

   This project is called WordFind.
 The purpose is to help players with their eye scanning abilities to pick out words.
 The program generates a 10x10 grid and places a single word from a word bank into the grid randomly.
 The user is then given 3 option words and they have 20 seconds to find the correct word in the grid.
+It is made with Java and played in the console.

   WordFind works using 3 classes called Main, Grid, and ScramMethods.
 The Grid class handles the creation of the grid.
 It randomly selects a word to be put into the grid, selects the users options, and shuffles them.
 When working on this